 - community - education, capacity building and developing partnerships

-Reef Guardian Councils have an important role in planning for sustainable population growth, approving environmentally sound developments, and preparing the community for climate change impacts.
+Reef Guardian Councils have an important role in planning for sustainable population growth, approving environmentally sound developments, and working to address climate change.

 Whether Reef Guardian Councils and their communities are large or small, they are all making continuous improvements to help the Great Barrier Reef.